lysophavin18/PythonTool-Hacking/README.md

-This python brute force zip file
+This python brute force zip file and active scan by using nmap package